Get

 1. Neglecting Regular Brushing

-Neglected fur can develop knots and mats that can be uncomfortable and even painful for your dog.
-They can also be difficult to remove, and you might even need to cut them out, which could change the appearance of the coat.
+Neglected fur can develop knots and mats that can be uncomfortable and painful for your dog.
+They can also be difficult to remove, and you might need to cut them out, which can change the appearance of the coat.

 How Can You Avoid Making This Mistake?

-Brushing your dog’s coat every few days can dramatically reduce the risk of developing tangles and knots.
-It will also help spread their natural oils, which are responsible for the fur’s natural shine, helping your pet to look better.
+Depending on their grooming needs, brushing your dog’s coat every few days will help prevent tangles and knots.
+It will also help spread the fur’s natural oils, which are responsible for its natural shine, helping your pet look better.

 2. Using Incorrect Tools